chrismurray1980/milestone-project-4-online-cookbook/readme.md

 # Milestone Project 4 : Online Cookbook

-This project is a web-based cokkbook which allows users to quickly view recipes and find recipes based on both a simple text search and a more advanced category search.
+This project is a web-based cookbook which allows users to quickly view recipes and find recipes based on both a simple text search and a more advanced category search.
 The user can also register and log-in to the site to access to additional site features such as 'add a new recipe', 'edit a recipe you have added', 'delete a recipe you have added', 'like a recipe' and 'add a recipe to your favourites list'.

-All the recipe and user information for the site is stored on a NoSQL database and allows quick access to recipes on the site in addition to quick recipe addition and modification.
+All the recipe and user information for the site is stored in a NoSQL database and allows quick access to recipes on the site in addition to quick recipe addition and modification.

 ## Planning of the online cookbook